nareshmect-pixel/IOT-INTERN-TASKS-21-TO-30/Task-24_Gas_Leakage_Detection/README.md

 - Negative → GND

 ## Working
-The potentiometer simulates gas concentration.
+The GAS SENSOR simulates gas concentration.
 When the gas level exceeds a threshold, the LED and buzzer are activated.

 ## Result
 Gas leakage detection system successfully simulated in Tinkercad.